General Service updates

-However, to a number of events being cancelled following government COVID-19 advice, the following have been suspended:
+However, due to a number of events being cancelled following government COVID-19 advice, the following schemes have been amended:

 - VE Fund Celebration Fund did not reopen

 The Community Enhancement and Welfare Trusts are open.

 All of our Licensing services are currently only available through email to firstname.lastname@example.org or by phone 01835 826662.